digitalpulp/front-end/README.md

 # Overview
-This container provides node and npm.
-If a Drupal theme set via environment variables and a package.json is present then npm install is run by the entrypoint script.
+This container provides nodenv, which provides shims for different versions of node and npm.
+If a Drupal theme set via environment variables and a .node-version file is present then nodenv install is executed from the theme folder to ensure the specified version of node exists in the image.

-Current node version included is 10.15.0

 # Example docker-compose settings